pooyataher/Purchase-Analytics-Solution-Python/README.md

         Read the product_id and `reordered` value
-        In products table, find the dept_id associated with the product_id In report table, find the row associated with the dept_id If dept_id doesn't exist, create a row for it and set number_of_orders to 1 Otherwise, just increment number_of_orders
+        In products table, find the dept_id associated with the product_id In report table, find the row associated with the dept_id If dept_id exists, just increment number_of_orders
-            If `reordered` is 0
+            Otherwise, create a row for it and set number_of_orders to 1 If `reordered` is 0
                 Increment number_of_first_orders
     Compute ratio for each row in report table